JonnyPS/web-dev-environment/README.md

 - Uses Gulp task runner to:
   - Compile SASS
   - Minify CSS and Javascript
-  - Concatonate multiple Javascript files
+  - Concatonate multiple CSS and Javascript files
   - Compress images
-  - Exports finished output to a different directory
+  - Exports finished output to a 'dist' folder
   - Zips all content ready for publication
 - Live reloading with BrowserSync
 - Integration of Nunjucks templating language to import JSON data in to HTML